-When the turnout is lined for the siding or branch track ('Reverse'), the upper head shows red and the lower head shows yellow.
+When the turnout is lined for the siding ('Reverse'), the upper head shows red and the lower head shows yellow.
+The eastbound signal shows red when the turnout is lined for the siding.

 To enable full brightness of the second signal head LED, install a connecting jumper across the two +G pins or across the two +R pins.
 As long as you are not using a bi-color red/green searchlight signal, the jumper setting will not affect the signal appearance.